 Second, while these data are national level, it is certainly true that at a state or local level, targeted groups like these may be different in their group size, turnout level, and partisanship.
 For instance, in most states (34 out of 50), the low-SES population is more Republican than the high-SES population, but in other states, the opposite pattern emerges, and the degree of difference varies by state.
 As a result, any law that hinders low-SES voters will help Democrats in most states, but not in all states.
 And of course, nothing in this table eliminates the possibility that a particular law could be designed that has a potent effect on turnout for a politically homogeneous group.
-But the table and the argument in this section suggests why that would be so difficult: it is hard to precisely target a law to affect one particular partisan group.
+But the table and the argument in this section suggests why that would be so difficult:

+Table 6: Race, Socio-Economic Status, and an Imagined Policy that Reduced Turnout in a Targeted Group it is hard to precisely target a law to affect one particular partisan group.
 Beyond this possibility, Table 5 demonstrates how one can connect real behavioral data with some simple assumptions and our analytical framework to estimate the effect of laws on outcomes.